Convert Gerber files to a simulation-ready STEP file with full copper geometry (defeatured) — free tool for EM simulation.

 During the design process, we can use the step export from KiCad (also on GitHub).

-Below is an interactive 3D model of the finished backplane with cage.
+Below is an image of the finished backplane with cage.
+You can see how the din 912 screws are used to secure the drives.

 In this article we have designed a custom 4x SATA backplane.
 We went over the design considerations for high-speed signals and how to apply them to our specific design.
 The design files are available on GitHub and you can order the backplane from JLCPCB.